 - Ensuring any faults are repaired in a timely manner.

 If an accident at work occurs because one of the above hasn’t happened, you might be entitled to sue your employer.
 They are not allowed to discipline you for making a claim, so long as its an honest claim, so don’t be afraid to claim the compensation you could be entitled to.
+If you’d like to know more about loss of an arm compensation claims against your employer, why not call today?

 Further Symptoms Which May Be Related To The Loss Of An Arm